dazeus/dazeus-core/README.md

 # Authors

 The maintainer of DaZeus is Sjors Gielen <dazeus@sjorsgielen.nl>.
-Also, Ferdi van der Werf <pyromani@gmail.com> provided patches to the core bot.
+Some more authors who contributed to the core bot can be found in git history.